 setup_var CpuSetup 0x3E 0x0

 Once you change the variables, you can simply unplug your flash drive, reboot, re-enable SecureBoot, and boot back into Windows.
-Everything should seem the safe as it was before, except now you can change CPU voltages in Throttlestop or XTU!
+Everything should seem the same as it was before, except now you can change CPU voltages in Throttlestop or XTU!

-Part 8.
+Step 8.
 Use the Newly Enabled Throttlestop FIVR Control to Undervolt Your CPU

 Now that the Overclocking Lock is disabled, voltage changes in Throttlestop will actually work.
 Install and open Throttlestop and look for the “FIVR” button towards the bottom middle of the Throttlestop window.
 Clicking it should open the below screen: